COVID-19 (Coronavirus) – We are an essential business and we are open. In office and telehealth visits available now! Learn more here..

 Sometimes it takes several days or weeks to feel the benefit of having kyphoplasty.
 However, many patients feel instant or very swift relief of their back pain following treatment.

-If you're suffering back pain from vertebral compression fractures, Pacific Sports and Spine can provide the treatment you need.
-Call their office or book an appointment online today.
+If you’re suffering back pain from vertebral compression fractures, Pacific Sports & Spine can provide the treatment you need.
+Call our office at (541) 780-6654 to schedule your appointment.